byronka/minum/README.md

 ----

 To build software like if I was allowed enough time and autonomy.
-It needed to be quality - built using TDD - [test-driven development](https://www.google.com/books/edition/Test_driven_Development/CUlsAQAAQBAJ?hl=en).
+It must be quality - built using TDD - [test-driven development](https://www.google.com/books/edition/Test_driven_Development/CUlsAQAAQBAJ?hl=en).
 Something
 I would be proud to use for future work.

 I benefit from several aspects: